 Configuration Manager applies these settings when you enable BitLocker.
 If the drive is already encrypted or is in progress, any change to these policy settings doesn't change the drive encryption on the device.

 If you disable or don't configure these settings, BitLocker uses the default encryption method (AES 128-bit).

-For Windows 8.1 or Windows 7 devices, enable the option to Choose a drive encryption and cipher strength.
-Then select the encryption method:
+For Windows 8.1 devices, enable the option for Drive encryption method and cipher strength.
+Then select the encryption method.

-For Windows 10 devices, enable the option to Choose a drive encryption and cipher strength (Windows 10).
-Then individually select the encryption method for OS drives, fixed data drives, and removable data drives:
+For Windows 10 devices, enable the option for Drive encryption method and cipher strength (Windows 10).
+Then individually select the encryption method for OS drives, fixed data drives, and removable data drives.

 On the Client Management page, specify the following settings:

-If you don't have a HTTPS-enabled management point, don't configure this setting.
+If you don't have a management point with an HTTPS-enabled website, don't configure this setting.
 For more information, see Recovery service.

 Select BitLocker recovery information to store: Configure it to use a recovery password and key package, or just a recovery password.